-Compiling and maintaining a complete record of your activities can be a huge help to those PTA Leaders who follow behind you.
+Compiling and maintaining a complete record of your activities can help those PTA Leaders who follow behind you.
 Passing along important information to your successor gives them what they need to get started!
-New Leaders who have access to previously implemented PTA practices are able to more easily adjust and make needed changes.
-Additionally, a PTA should closely follow their records retention policy to be sure they are properly storing the records they need to maintain regulatory compliance.
+New Leaders who access previously implemented PTA practices can more easily adjust and make needed changes.
+Additionally, a PTA should closely follow its records retention policy to be sure they are properly storing the records they need to maintain regulatory compliance.